nickshabazz/toolholder/README.md

 ### Using the STL

 The STL file is ready-to-print and includes the gem insignia, just use your slicer/gcode generator of choice.
+The _large file also includes a place for Cotton Swabs and rubbing alcohol.

 ### Using the OpenSCAD .scad file